nicklutsko/nicklutsko.github.io/_posts/2018-10-10-Understanding-the-Regional-Pattern-of-Surface-Warming.md

 The enhanced equatorial warming is particularly noticeable in the Pacific ocean, and is mostly due to coupled atmosphere-ocean dynamics.
 As the tropical atmospheric circulation slows down, upwelling of cold water at the equator is reduced, inducing additional warming at the equator.
 Reduced evaporative cooling, because of near-surface increases in stability and relative humidity, may also play a role, though this seems to be less certain.

-Coupled dynamics are also responsible for the slower warming over the southeast Pacific, through a wind-evaporation-SST (WES) feedback: an increase in surface wind speed increases evaporation, and this cools SSTs locally, which in turn further increases surface wind speeds.
-The WES feedback has already been identified as playing a role in ENSO dynamics, and experiments suggest that CO2 forcing causes an initial cooling of SSTs in the southeast Pacific, kicking off the WES cycle.
+Coupled dynamics are also responsible for the slower warming over the southeast Pacific, through a wind-evaporation-SST (WES) feedback: an increase in surface wind speed increases evaporation and this cools SSTs locally, which in turn further increases surface wind speeds.
+The WES feedback has already been identified as playing a role in ENSO dynamics, and experiments suggest that CO<sub>2</sub> forcing causes an initial cooling of SSTs in the southeast Pacific, kicking off the WES cycle.

 <ul>
 <li><a href="https://journals.ametsoc.org/doi/pdf/10.1175/2009JCLI3329.1">Xie et al (2010)</a> is a useful reference for both these features.</li>